kaliber5/ember-cli-yadda-opinionated/README.md

 Roadmap
 ------------------------------------------------------------------------------

-TBD

 This addon is in early development.
+See [the first release milestone](https://github.com/kaliber5/ember-cli-yadda-opinionated/milestone/1) to track progress.

+:warning: It is currently coupled with Mocha.
+QUnit support is planned but not in active development.
+If you want to use `ember-cli-yadda-opinionated` with QUnit, please let us know in [#3](https://github.com/kaliber5/ember-cli-yadda-opinionated/issues/3).